kristian-lange-tw/JATOS_docs_v3/pages/Worker-Types.md

 A normal **General Single** or **Personal Single** link is restrictive: once a worker clicked on the link - that's it.
 JATOS will not let them run the study twice.
 But in some cases you may want to distribute a link and let your workers preview the first component of your study (where you could e.g. describe what they will have to do, how long it will take, ask for consent, etc).
 Often, workers see this description and decide that they want to do the study later.

 To allow them to do this, activate the checkbox **Allow preview** (this will add a `&pre` to the end of the URL).
 Now your workers can use the link as often as they want - as long as they don't go further than the first component.
 But once the second component is started, JATOS will restrict access to the study in the usual way as it is for General Single and Personal Single workers.
-This means another usage of the link will lead to an error.
+This means that you'll get an error if you try to use the link again to access the study.

 ![GUI Screenshot](images/preview_general_single_run.png)